habedi/PracticalMachineLearning/README.md

 * [A list of researches on a few interesting topics](https://cs.nyu.edu/~mohri/rsch.html)
 * [Open Machine Learning Course](https://mlcourse.ai/): An ML course covering so many topics
 * [Tanagra - Data Mining and Data Science Tutorials](http://data-mining-tutorials.blogspot.com/): TANAGRA's tutorials, covering a vast amount of topics
+* [Papers with code website](https://paperswithcode.com/): It is a very handy repository of researche papers that are coming with their code published too, you can access the code from many recent cutting-edge algorithms from here
 <!-- * [Stanford Machine Learning Course(Projects!)](http://cs229.stanford.edu/projects.html) -->

 ## Editors & IDEs for Python